imathis/octopress/source/docs/theme/styles/_colors.markdown

 $sidebar-link-color-hover: darken(#7ab662, 9);
 {% endcodeblock %}

-The custom colors file has some commented out colors you can The theme file is broken up into sections to make it easier to read through.
+The custom colors file has some commented out colors you can use.
+The theme file is broken up into sections to make it easier to read through.
 Here's a look at the navigation section of `sass/base/_theme.scss`.

 {% codeblock Navigation (sass/base/_theme.scss) https://github.com/imathis/octopress/tree/master/.themes/classic/sass/base/_theme.scss View on Github %}
 /* Navigation */